 3. Twitter will notify you once your archive is ready.
 Go to your account’s settings and click “Download archive.”

 4. Aside from a push notification, Twitter will send you a download link in the form of an a.zip file to your email.

 5. You can now download the .zip file.
 View it in your browser by double-clicking on the index.html file or opening the tweets.csv file in your preferred spreadsheet program for a more detailed breakdown of your tweets.

-If you’re looking for a way to find your old tweets without scrolling through them one by one, you can use a third-party tool to find them, such as All My Tweets or TweetDeleter.
+The third and the last method on how to find old tweets is by using a third party app.
+If you’re looking for a way to find your old tweets without scrolling through them one by one, you can use a third-party tool to find them, such as TweetDeleter.

 TweetDeleter is a free web tool that lets you browse and delete your tweets in one go.
 Sign in with Twitter, then browse tweets using their advanced filters.

 It might interest you: Twitter Vs. Mastodon: Which is a Better Alternative?
 (Pros and Cons)

 Publer is not only your social media scheduler but has many features for your Twitter success that can help you stand out from your competitors.
 If you are using TweetDeck to schedule and share your tweets then you are missing out.

 Here’s a quick video on how to easily create Twitter Threads via Publer.